Advertisement

 Pace on the phone

-Whether it’s in the office, in the comfort of your own home, or on the go, taking a stroll while talking on the phone helps fit some additional steps into your day.
+Whether it’s on the job, in the comfort of your own home, or on the go, taking a stroll while talking on the phone helps fit some additional steps into your day.
 Plus, it can get circulation going and help avoid blood clots, especially if you’ve been sitting for a few hours.
-Even just fidgeting while you’re talking on the phone, watching TV, working on your computer, or reading burns calories.

 8 / 10